CrowdStrike reported an 89% increase in AI-enabled attacks

 My take:

-- Threat actors using AI is not surprising.
+- It's no surprise that threat actors use AI.
 Frontier labs know it and respond with KYC and misuse detection.

 - Serious operators will switch to OSS models for better control over their stack.
 OSS models are getting good enough.